-Settings Guidelines Major Log Events og Send traps when the system logs major events.
+Settings Guidelines Major Log Events Send traps when the system logs major events.
 Save SNMP Settings?
-SNMP Serve SNMP Servers Hostname / IP address Specify the hostname or IP address for the SNMP servers to which the system will send any traps it generates.
+Click Save Changes t o update the SNMP agent configuration.
+The page is refreshed and displays the SNMP engine ID.
+If the configuration is changed to move from SNMP v2c to SNMP v3, the system generates and displays two engine IDs.
+SNMP Servers Hostname / IP address Specify the hostname or IP address for the SNMP servers to which the system will send any traps it generates.
 Port Specify the port for the SNMP server.
 Typically, SNMP uses port 162.
 Community Specify the community string (if necessary).